TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Exam study/S03 - S05 Domande.md

 3. Then by analyzing the potential write the Schrodinger equation and its solutions and derive the current-phase relationship.
 4. Derive the gauge-invariant phase and the voltage phase relationship.
 ##### S04 Domande
+5. Rewrite the 3 relations found before in case of a Lumped Junction and write the dynamics for a current source driven Josephson junction.

 ## References